-When making Orange Xinhui Green Mandarin Ripened Pu Erh Tea the tea makers pick leaves of various grades based on how they match with the ripeness of the peels.
-This cake is used the tea buds as the raw material, but for fresh tea leaves from Menghai County have lots of stalks and there are traditional dishes for mixing teas, this Pu-erh cake still has some stalks.
-On the other hand, ripened mandarin oranges are really sweet, so they need to rather be paired with palace-grade pu-erh tea, with tender buds and leaves and a softer taste.
-Aged pu-erh is a much better base for this type of mandarin orange tea.
+When making Orange Xinhui Green Mandarin Ripened Pu Erh Tea, the tea makers pick leaves of various grades based on how they match with the ripeness of the peels.
+This cake is used the tea buds as the raw material, but for fresh tea leaves from Menghai County have lots of stalks, and there are traditional dishes for mixing teas, this Pu-erh cake still has some stems.
+On the other hand, ripened mandarin oranges are lovely, so they need instead to with palace-grade Pu-erh tea, with tender buds and leaves and a softer taste.
+Aged Pu-erh is a much better base for this type of mandarin orange tea.

 Let’s relocate to the taste of this tea.
-When opened, an attractive citrus taste will welcome your nose and refresh your mind; the whole orange is planned to be infused with the tea, with the texture and taste of the leaves soaking out through the peel to give a smooth, soft taste with a touch of sweet taste and an unique fruit taste.
-The majority of tea newbies do not like the taste or scent of mature pu-erh teas, however this specific type often captures their interest – if you are among these beginners, then this is worthy of a try.
+When opened, an attractive citrus taste will welcome your nose and refresh your mind; the whole orange too with the Tea, the texture, and flavor of the leaves soaking out through the peel to give a smooth, soft taste with a touch of sweet taste and a unique fruit taste.
+The majority of tea newbies do not like the taste or scent of ripe Pu-erh teas.
+However, this specific type often captures their interest – if you are among these beginners, then this is worthy of a try.

 Orange Xinhui Green Mandarin Ripened Pu Erh Tea

 - Shop in cool, dry location far from sunshine; keep ventilated